DTJF/libpruio/src/doc/_1_features.md

 - TIMERSS (4x Timer and PWM features)

-by a sequence of these three steps
+Therefor the application executes a sequence of these three steps

 -# Create a PruIo structure, read initial configuration (constructor PruIo::PruIo() ).